CorsairCat/OperationZephyR/README.md

 + courseid varchar(200) NOT NULL
 + coursename varchar(200) NOT NULL
 + coursetype varchar(200) NOT NULL
+* table3 : speciallocation
++ id int(11) NOT NULL PRIMARY KEY auto_increment
++ courseName varchar(200) NOT NULL
++ courseLocation varchar(200) NOT NULL
 * STEP3: some thing you need to change before upload:
 * |- "function/calcuDate.php" (the start date (Monday) inside it: in the download file it would be 2019-09-16)
 * |- "config/dbconfig/maindb.php" (change the variables of user, pass and host to access the database on your own server)
 * STEP4: put the whole file into your nginx folder;
 * STEP5: use the composer to install the ical moudle;
-* STEP6: input the csv of course info to the stable && run the expendCsv.php through the browser && delete the expendCsv for safity;
+* STEP6: input the csv of course info to the stable && run the expendCsv.php and expendCsv2.php through the browser && delete the expendCsv and expendCsv2 for safity;
 * STEP7: enjoy it;